 “Saluc was established in nineteen twenty-three and was at the time specialized in the manufacturing of synthetic tannins in Callenelle, supplying to about forty tanneries in the area,” said Curt Bossuyt, CEO.
 “After the Second World War, the quasi-total disappearance of this industry in the region and the tough competition of some chemical giants progressively compromised Saluc’s activities and forced the company to look for alternatives.”

-Based on its chemical know-how in the manufacturing of phenolic resins, Saluc detected a valid opportunity in the conversion to making billiard balls.
+Based on its chemical know-how in the manufacturing of special phenolic resins, Saluc detected a valid opportunity in the conversion to making billiard balls.
 “This choice had two reasons,” said Bossuyt.
-“The phenolic resin features excellent physical and chemical characteristics.
+“Our special phenolic resin features excellent physical and chemical characteristics.
 In addition, the billiard market was in full expansion.”

 Commercialization of the first balls started in the sixties at a time when competition against three already well-established manufacturers was difficult.
 Through the continuous fine-tuning of quality and the increase of production levels, Saluc succeeded to take a major competitive lead.
 After Hyatt Ball, Raschig and Composition Billiard Balls all stuck with old technology finally ended their billiard ball production, Saluc became the only company worldwide producing phenolic resin billiard balls, exporting over 99% of its production to more than 100 countries.